marthige/PacMan/README.md

   * https://dahoum.wales/the-pacman-as-a-nursery-32ba07b282b1

 * Homework/next steps
-  * -> develop the code so it doesnt move in only right
+  * fix the error
-  * -> make the ghosts move by changing(.style.top/left) their y and x through a RANDOM function on cross-sections (change the numbers on the map)
+  * ( -> make the ghosts move by changing(.style.top/left) their y and x through a RANDOM function on cross-sections )
   * -> make the big dots influence everyone